dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 ----------------------

-The byte swap instructions use an instruction class of ``BPF_ALU`` and a 4-bit code field of ``BPF_END``.
+The byte swap instructions use an instruction class of ``BPF_ALU`` and a 4-bit 'code' field of ``BPF_END``.

 The byte swap instructions operate on the destination register only and do not use a separate source register or immediate value.

-The 1-bit source operand field in the opcode is used to to select what byte order the operation convert from or to:
+The 1-bit 'source' field in the 'opcode' field is used to select what byte order the operation converts from or to:

   =========  =====  =================================================
   source     value  description